PUBPOL 5360

 Course information provided by the 2025-2026 Catalog.

 This course serves as an introduction to the principles and practice of collaborative program evaluation for community-based organizations.
-This is an applied research methods course in which students will learn how to develop frameworks and tools that help small and mid-sized organizations answer the question: Is our program working? and/or how can our program be improved?
-This course is part conceptual, and part applied, teaching students critical thinking for evaluation and practical skills in M&E planning and evaluation design.
-During the semester students will work with a local community development organization in a consultancy project to design and present an evaluation plan for use in a real practice setting.
-All students will produce a rigorous non-experimental evaluation design for a local practice-partner organization or 'client.'
+This is an applied research methods course in which students will learn how to develop frameworks and tools that help small and mid-sized nonprofits and NGOs answer the question: Is our program working? and/or how can our program be improved?
+This course is part conceptual and part applied, teaching students critical thinking for evaluation and practical skills in M&E planning and evaluation design.
+During the semester students will work with a community development organization in a consultancy project to design and present an evaluation plan for use in a real practice setting.
+ALL students will produce a rigorous non-experimental evaluation design for a local practice-partner organization or ‘client.’
+Client organizations are recruited from a variety of sectors including education, health, and the environment, and include both domestic (US-based) and international NGOs.
 This is an intensive field-based engaged course that requires substantial collaborative group work.

 Regular Academic Session.